Andie Clay Side Cinch Hiking Skirt - FINAL SALE

 - Quality control is of the utmost importance to us.
 Our sizing is always approximate and can also depend heavily on your own body shape.
 Just like no two people are the same, the same goes for skirts, dresses + tops.
 Please allow a 1" variance when ordering.

-- Model in sweatshirt is 5'4 and model in t-shirt is 5'7 both wearing size 4
+- Blonde model is 5'7 wearing size 4

 Actual garment measurements.
 Fit may vary by style or personal preference.